MogensenJesse/image-optimizer/DOCUMENTATION.md

 - Optimized Rust binary
 - Sharp sidecar bundled as a platform-specific executable
 - Automatic platform-specific installers (MSI for Windows, DMG for macOS)

+## 3. Technical Insights

+The Image Optimizer's architecture has evolved through performance optimization.
+Key architectural insights include:

+#### Process Pool Removal
+The application originally used a ProcessPool in Rust to manage multiple Node.js sidecar processes.
+This was found to be unnecessarily complex and memory-intensive because:

+- The Sharp sidecar already implements worker threads internally
+- Multiple Node.js processes incurred high memory overhead
+- Process management added complexity without proportional performance benefits

+#### Direct Executor with Warmup
+The architecture was simplified to use a DirectExecutor that directly spawns a Sharp sidecar process, along with a warmup mechanism:

+- **Simplified Architecture**: Removed redundant layers of parallelism
+- **Reduced Memory Usage**: Single Node.js process with worker threads uses less memory
+- **Improved Startup Experience**: Pre-warming the sidecar eliminates cold start delays
+- **Equivalent Performance**: For large batches, performance remains excellent due to Sharp's internal worker threads

+This change demonstrates how understanding the full stack (from Rust to Node.js to Sharp's internals) led to a more efficient architecture that is both simpler to maintain and more resource-efficient while maintaining high performance.